SAP-archive/teched2020-CX260/exercises/exercise-3/README.md

 ## Summary

 You've now implemented the persisted state for the selection service.
-We're now ready to implement the actual comparison table.
+We're now ready to add the comparison page that we'll link up to the product detail page.

 💡 If you haven't done already, it's a good time again to commit your changes.